 [Update 1/11/2018] I built a hive stand.
 I don't have a lot of experience welding so my stand looks a bit crude.

-The stand is made from 1" by 1/8" angle iron, a 2" by 1/8" C-channel, and a 1" square by 1/16" tube that supports the hive.
+The stand is made from 1" by 1/8" angle iron, a 2" by 1/8" C-channel (the 1/8" thickness is too thin - go for something thicker), and a 1" square by 1/16" tube that supports the hive.
 The oil cup is made from heavy galvanized sheet and is about 3 1/2" square.
 That's a bit big and I'd make it smaller next time.
 Most of the pieces are cut to 18", and the square tube is about 12" high.
 Note that I rolled up the ends of the angle iron on the top to give a support area about 16 1/2" wide.
 A 10 frame hive is 16 1/4" wide.
 I cut the metal with a Sawzall type tool with a metal cutting blade.

 My welding outfit is small so I brazed things together rather than welding them.

 A small outfit like this will not put out enough heat to even braze but I used a MAPP torch simultaneously with the welding torch and was able to get the pieces hot enough to braze.
 I used the MAPP torch on the back of what I was brazing to get the metal red hot and brazed with the oxy/acetylene torch.

 I'm impressed with these MAPP torches - they put out a lot of heat and a bottle lasts a long time.

 Perhaps my biggest problem was to make the oil container.
 I used a heavy piece of galvanized sheet and hammered it to shape on a piece of wood.
 I probably made it too big but it's acceptable.